Planning YYC Hot Chocolate Fest With Kids: A Family Guide

-If you’ve been thinking about checking it out with your kids but don’t want it to turn into an exhausting, expensive city-wide crawl, this guide is for you.
-I haven’t done a full family crawl myself (yet 😅), but I’ve looked into it properly, and here’s exactly how I would plan it to keep it simple, fun, and realistic.
+If you're thinking about checking it out with your kids but don't want it to turn into an exhausting, expensive city-wide crawl, this guide is for you.
+With a little planning, Hot Chocolate Fest can become a cozy family outing instead of a busy day spent driving from café to café.

 What Is YYC Hot Chocolate Fest?

-YYC Hot Chocolate Fest runs every February across Calgary and features over 160 local cafés and restaurants creating limited-time hot chocolate flavours.
+YYC Hot Chocolate Fest takes place every February and features more than 160 local cafés, bakeries, and restaurants serving limited-time hot chocolate creations.

-Each participating café creates its own feature drink, and you can browse the full list and interactive map on the official festival website.
+Each participating café creates its own signature drink, and you can browse the full list and interactive map on the official festival website before deciding where to go.

 Is It Kid-Friendly?

-• A warm break during a winter walk
+• A cozy stop after a winter walk

 Step-by-Step: How I Would Plan It With Kids